2023 Union budget of India: Business

-Sanjiv Mehta, the chairman and managing director of Hindustan Unilever Limited said, "The provision that you will get a tax reduction only if you pay being on cash basis, is really good for the industry."
+Sanjiv Mehta, chairman and managing director of Hindustan Unilever Limited said, "The provision that you will get a tax reduction only if you pay being on cash basis, is really good for the industry."

 Sanjiv Bajaj, the chairman and managing director of Bajaj Finserv and the current chairman of Confederation of Indian Industry said, "The government managed a tough balancing act of meeting the priorities of growth through capital spending while keeping a fiscal deficit under check.
 While at the same time very strong focus on inclusion to ensure prosperity for the masses."

 Sajjan Jindal, the chairman of JSW Group said, "This govt has been giving a huge push to the infrastructure upgradation of our nation & an increase in spending on road & rail infrastructure is a testament to their philosophy.
 This will help maintain the momentum of our economic growth, contrary to the world scenario."

-Pravin Chandan, Indian entrepreneur and business consultant, noted a meaningful focus on AI technologies, particularly the establishment of Centers of Excellence for Artificial Intelligence and "a significant budget for AI research and development, skill development, and creation of an AI ecosystem."

 V. Vaidyanathan, the managing director and CEO of IDFC First Bank called it "a natural progression of the previous Budgets in terms of direction, consistency, and the overarching growth objective."

 Amitabh Chaudhry, the managing director and CEO of Axis Bank wrote in The Economic Times, "The budget grasped the opportunity to consolidate India's macroeconomic fundamentals.
 Even as developed economies slow down in 2023, India is likely to remain a bright spot, with falling inflation and robust growth.
 The prudence demonstrated over the past couple of years by the budgets - in conjunction with a finely tuned monetary policy - has helped India's economy emerge relatively unscathed despite a series of public health and economic shocks."